Sue9104/web-manual/interface/owner-project-management.md

 ## Project Detail

-- **Settings**: All the settings can be adjusted except creation date, such as project name, deadline, priority level, visibility level, source and target languages.
+- **Information**: All the settings can be adjusted except creation date, such as project name, deadline, priority level, visibility level, source and target languages.

 ![](/assets/project_management.overview.information.png)